Criminal Patrol Commander

-St. Tammany Parish is divided into three districts for purposes of criminal enforcement.
+St. Tammany Parish is divided into four patrol districts for purposes of criminal enforcement.
 Under the districting plan, more ranking and experienced deputies are available in each district per shift.

 District commanders are able to set policies which affect the district while still maintaining the Sheriff's strategic vision for the parish.
 The majority of deputies work in the district in which they reside.
 Greater responsibility has been given to supervisors on a district level, effectively de-centralizing the chain of command.

-The Patrol Division of the Sheriff's Office consists of approximately 135 deputies working in Districts II, III and IV (there is no district “I").
+The Patrol Division of the Sheriff's Office consists of approximately 159 deputies.

 These deputies provide around the clock service to citizens answering calls and responding to complaints.
 When not specifically assigned to a call, these deputies spend their time patrolling the community.